nguyenanhung/template-php-lib/README.md

 ```

 Replace name space `REPLACE_FOR_YOUR` to Library space, example: `JSON`.
 After change namespace, project namespace same `"nguyenanhung\\Libraries\\JSON\\": "src/"`

+Finished, your can writing new awesome helper and library now time.

 ## Contact & Support